High interest on credit cards? Blame strict regulations for that

 The 2008 financial crisis

-According to a new study by Matthias Fleckenstein and Francis A. Longstaff, new regulations imposed after the crisis raised balanced sheet costs for institutions issuing credit and debt.
+According to a new study by Matthias Fleckenstein and Francis A. Longstaff, new regulations raised costs for institutions issuing credit card debt.
 These institutions potentially reacted by passing on those costs to consumers.
-As explained by the authors,

 The results suggest that much of this increase may be due to the additional balance-sheet costs and capital constraints that intermediaries now face in the post-financial-crisis period.
 In particular, recent capital regulation may have added hundreds of basis points to the overall cost of obtaining unsecured consumer credit in the credit card market.
 Finally, these results can provide useful historical perspective about the pricing of unsecured household credit risk.